Iron

 The old metal.
 What the fair folk cannot cross.

 Iron is the blood of the earth, the metal of boundaries.
-The fair folk will not cross it.
-The dead cannot hold it.
 It is heavy, cold, and final.
+Where iron stands, certain things cannot pass.

 In Practice